mastercw/cw.js/README.md

 #### Legacy CDN

-Serving version 0.2.1 for backwards compatability:
+The legacy CDN is still available for backwards compatability but will be deprecated soon:

 ```html
 <script src="https://cwjs.mastercw.com/cw.min.js"></script>